rcc-uchicago/env_bootcamp/README.md

 * Day 9.
 Computing at scale

 ## Slack Channel
-We will use Slack for participants to share comments, questions and code.
+We will use Slack for participants to share comments, questions and snippets of code.
 To join the uchicago_envbootcamp slack channel:
 use the invitation link below:
 [uchicago-envbootcamp.slack.com invitation](